elisabettatea/iris-project/README.md

 - **Data Preprocessing**: Clean up the dataset, handle missing values, and ensure the data is in the right shape for modeling.
 - **Data Visualization**: Create beautiful visualizations (think scatter plots, pair plots) to uncover hidden patterns.
 - **Linear Regression**: Build a linear model to understand the relationship between the features and predict outcomes.
-- **Logistic Regression**: Apply logistic regression for binary classification (Is it Iris-versicolor or not?).
+- **Logistic Regression**: Apply logistic regression for binary classification (Is it a Versicolor or not?).
-- **Model Evaluation**: Evaluate how well our models are doing using various statistical tests and performance metrics.
+- **Model Evaluation**: Evaluate how well our models performs on test data doing using various statistical tests and performance metrics.

 ## Results 📊